Christmas and New Year Offer thumbImage

 Depth logic Continuous depth in each leg.
 Depth split at each qualified rank boundary.

-Placement Left/right leg placement with balancing rules.
-Standard sponsor placement; no leg balancing required.
+Placement Left/right leg placement with rules.
+Standard sponsor placement; no leg balancing.

-Spillover Common in most binary plans; uplines can place members under either leg.
-Less relevant; focuses on generational rank structure.
+Spillover Common in most binary MLM compensation plans, as the upline can place members under either leg.
+Less relevant; focus is on rank boundaries.

-Earning trigger Matched volume between left and right legs.
-Generation-based percentage payouts defined by rank tiers.
+Earning trigger Matched volume between legs.
+Generation-based percentages by rank tiers.

-Commission level No fixed level commissions.
-Commission percentage decreases as generation depth increases.
+Commission level No level commission.
+Commission percentage decreases as the level of generation increases.

-Volume pairing Payouts based on weaker leg volume per cycle.
-Payouts per generation block regardless of pairing.
+Volume pairing Pays on weaker leg volume per cycle.
+Pays per generation block regardless of pairing.

-Dynamic compression Used to skip inactive members within legs.
-Applied within generations to prevent payout gaps.
+Dynamic compression Used to skip inactive members within levels.
+Often applied within generations to avoid payout gaps.

 Which One to Choose?